maxmunday/maxmunday.github.io/_posts/2016-04-22-creating-my-website.md

 layout: post
 title: "Creating My Website"
 date: 2016-04-22
+description: "How I created my site using GitHub Pages and Jekyll."
 ---

 I am creating my site from scratch mainly as a way of learning the basics of HTML and CSS.